 We stepped off the Belle Epoque Train, stored our luggage at the station of Montreux (storage boxes are located on platform one, cash only) and headed out to find our knight in shining armor.
 Or failing that, explore a wonderfully preserved Medieval Castle with views over Lake Geneva on the outskirts of Montreux.

-Getting from Montreux to Chillon Castle makes for a wonderful 40-minute walk.
+Getting from Montreux to Chillon Castle makes for a scenic 40-minute walk.
 Heading out of the station, we make our way toward the flower-lined promenade that hugs Lake Geneva.
 Montreux was once the countryside residence of the rich and the famous as is abundantly clear from the many beautiful, turn of 19th-century villas that line the 3-kilometer-long promenade.

 Chillon has a long and rich history, starting off as a Roman outpost to guard the Alpine passes.
 The oldest part of the castle dates back all the way to the 10th century.
 The savoy family and the Bernese bailiffs are amongst its most illustrious historical inhabitants.